lzwjava/lzwjava.github.io/original/2025-07-13-lessons-father-en.md

 I use the word "strict" here.
 I write this down to avoid them.
 I should escape from my parents.
 And now I live in my own house, just coming to see them when I log off work and go home when passing their house.
 Then I meet them for like half an hour.
 This is perfect for me: living alone and taking care of family.
 I need to be alone to carry out my work and study.

-My father should find something to do instead of focusing on me.
+My father should find more things to do instead of focusing on me.
 In this world, there are just too many things to do.

 Regret is unpleasant, but I have to speak out and write it down here so I can avoid it in later life.
 Parents are something you are hard to break up with, so I have to keep it in mind to avoid such negative things happening again in my life.